I’m receiving a 403 Forbidden Error

 When calling an API, it's usually considered an outgoing HTTP Requests.
 Most languages and operating systems have default limits in place that restrict the number of out-going request.
 So if you're experiecing slowness, you might need to increase these limits.

-.NET C#, VB - You are limited to 2 outgoing HTTP Requests, in order to increase this you need to adjust the ServicePointManger.DefaultConnection Limit Property. https://docs.microsoft.com/en-us/dotnet/api/system.net.servicepointmanager.defaultconnectionlimit?view=netcore-2.2
+.NET C#, VB - You are limited to 2 outgoing HTTP Requests, in order to increase this you need to adjust the ServicePointManger.DefaultConnection Limit Property. https://docs.microsoft.com/en-us/dotnet/api/system.net.servicepointmanager.defaultconnectionlimit?view=netcore-2.2 to find more details about URL

 The PCI Security Council sets the rules on which technologies are acceptable for use in transmitting cardholder data.
 They have explicitly identified TLS 1.0 as no longer being a strong form of encryption because it is vulnerable to many known attacks.